renaissance-publishing/renaissance/content/chapters/11-combat.md

 ### Readied Actions

 If you'd like to prepare a response to something that might happen later, you can *ready an action*.
-When you **ready an action**, you should specify another *Standard Action* and a *condition* or *event*; if the *condition or event* occurs before your next turn, you may choose to take the action that you specified.
+When you **ready an action**, you must specify another *Standard Action* and a *condition* or *event*; if the *condition or event* occurs before your next turn, you may choose to take the action that you specified.

 Readying an action is a *Standard Action*; activating a *readied action* is a *Reaction*.

 ### Attacks of Opportunity

-If a character who you *threaten* attempts to move *away from you* or *past you*, you may make an attack against them; this uses all the normal rules for an attack.
+If a character who you *threaten* attempts to move *away from you* or *past you*, you may make an attack against them (using all the normal rules for an attack).

-Hitting an opponent with an attack of opportunity doesn’t necessarily hinder their movement, unless you also incapacitate them with your attack (by knocking them over for example).
+Hitting an opponent with an attack of opportunity doesn’t necessarily hinder their movement, unless you also incapacitate them with your attack (by knocking them down, for example).

 An Attack of Opportunity is a Reaction.